hello-hub/data-demo/README.md

 - do simple query on data

 ### Note
-This demo does not support parquet file.
+This is just a simple demo with limited feature.
+Parquet file loading is not supported.
 If you wish to load parquet file or directly load file from AWS S3, you need to install hadoop

 ### Setup
 copy files to your local, then run `docker-compose up`

 ### How to use
-Once docker is up, open a browser, go to `localhost:5000`.
+Once docker is up, open a web browser, go to `localhost:5000`.
 The home page will guide you how to call API.
 You could directly invoke api by click the link on the page or use tools like `curl` and `Postman`

 ### APIs
 | API | Description |